RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this setting enabled, there is a Quit menu shown as the last entry on the main menu which provides options to quit ES-DE, to reboot the computer or to power off the computer.
 With this setting disabled, there will simply be an entry to quit the application instead of the complete quit menu.

-### Quit
+### Quit / Quit EmulationStation
-The menu where you quit ES-DE, or reboot or power off your system.
-This menu is disabled by default, but can be enabled using a setting under _Other settings_.
-If disabled, the menu is replaced with a _Quit EmulationStation_ entry.
+The _Quit_ menu or _Quit EmulationStation_ entry as described by the _Show quit menu (reboot and power off entries)_ option above.

+If the menu is enabled, these are its entries:

 **Quit EmulationStation**

 If the option _When to save game metadata_ has been set to _On exit_, the gamelist.xml files will be updated at this point.
+This of course also applies if the Quit menu is disabled and replaced by the _Quit EmulationStation_ entry.

 **Reboot system** _(Unix and Windows only)_